 • ISA 570 (Revised) addresses one of the most publicly scrutinised areas of auditing: whether an entity can continue as a going concern.
 Corporate failures shortly after clean audit opinions have repeatedly damaged public trust in auditing.

-• The auditor's responsibilities include: evaluating management's assessment, remaining alert throughout the audit for going concern indicators, performing additional procedures when events or conditions are identified, evaluating the adequacy of disclosures, and reporting appropriately.
+• The auditor’s responsibilities include evaluating management’s assessment, remaining alert throughout the audit for going concern indicators, performing additional procedures when events or conditions are identified, and reporting appropriately (including on the adequacy of disclosures).

 • Management must assess the entity’s ability to continue as a going concern for at least twelve months from the reporting date (under IAS 1).
 The auditor evaluates this assessment regardless of whether indicators of doubt have been identified.

-• When events or conditions are identified that may cast significant doubt, the auditor must perform additional procedures — evaluating management's plans, assessing their feasibility, and obtaining written representations.
+• When events or conditions are identified that may cast significant doubt, the auditor must perform additional procedures: evaluating management’s plans, assessing their feasibility, obtaining written representations, and considering any additional facts.

-• The reporting consequences depend on the conclusion: no material uncertainty → unmodified opinion (with possible "close call" disclosure); material uncertainty exists but adequately disclosed → unmodified opinion with a "Material Uncertainty Related to Going Concern" section; material uncertainty inadequately disclosed → qualified or adverse opinion; going concern basis inappropriate → adverse opinion.
+• The reporting consequences depend on the conclusion.
+No material uncertainty leads to an unmodified opinion (with possible “close call” disclosure).
+A material uncertainty that is adequately disclosed leads to an unmodified opinion with a “Material Uncertainty Related to Going Concern” section.
+Inadequate disclosure triggers a qualified or adverse opinion, and an inappropriate going concern basis leads to an adverse opinion.

 • ISA 570 (Revised 2024) has been approved by the IAASB and is effective for periods beginning on or after 15 December 2026.
-It significantly expands the auditor's responsibilities, including mandatory evaluation of management's method, assumptions, and data; a dedicated "Going Concern" section in all auditor's reports; and enhanced transparency for "close call" situations.
+It expands the auditor’s responsibilities, including mandatory evaluation of management’s method, assumptions, and data; a dedicated “Going Concern” section in all auditor’s reports; stronger transparency for “close call” situations; and new requirements for reporting to external authorities.

 What is ISA 570?

-ISA 570 (Revised), titled "Going Concern," addresses the fundamental assumption underpinning virtually all financial statements: that the entity will continue in business for the foreseeable future.
-If this assumption is wrong, the financial statements may need to be prepared on a different basis (break-up or liquidation), and the values assigned to assets and liabilities could change dramatically.
+ISA 570 (Revised), titled “Going Concern,” addresses the fundamental assumption underpinning virtually all financial statements (FS): that the entity will continue in business for the foreseeable future.
+If this assumption is wrong, the FS may need to be prepared on a different basis (break-up or liquidation), and the values assigned to assets and liabilities could change dramatically.

-The standard exists because users of financial statements — investors, lenders, suppliers, employees — rely on the auditor to flag situations where continuity is in doubt.
-The expectation gap in this area is significant: the public often assumes the auditor guarantees the entity's survival, while the standard requires the auditor to evaluate and report on management's assessment.
+The standard exists because users of the FS (investors, lenders, suppliers, employees) rely on the auditor to flag situations where continuity is in doubt.
+The expectation gap in this area is significant.
+The public often assumes the auditor guarantees the entity’s survival, while the standard requires the auditor to evaluate and report on management’s assessment.

 Financial indicators